SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_adc/readme.md

 - The ADC Controller works on a ADC with a resolution of 12bits at 10Msps when ADC reference Voltage is greater than 2.8v or 5Msps when ADC reference Voltage is less than 2.8v.
 - Sample application will be 12 bit ADC Output in 2's complement representation.
 - There are two operating mode in AUXADC controller:
-  - Static Mode Operation
+  - Static Mode Operation: ADC data input will be sampled and written to a register in this mode.
-  - FIFO Mode Operation
+  - FIFO Mode Operation: ADC data input will be sampled and written to the ADC FIFO in this mode.
 - There a dedicated ADC DMA to support 16 channel.
 - DMA mode supports dual buffer cyclic mode to avoid loss of data when buffer is full.
 In dual buffer cyclic mode, if buffer 1 is full for particular channel, incoming sampled data is written into buffer 2 such that, samples from buffer 1 are read back by controller during this time.
 That’s why there are two start addresses, two buffer lengths and